Online Fair Allocation of Perishable Resources: Fundamental Limits of Perishability: Lower Bounds

 \end{theorem}

 \begin{rproof} Consider an instance with $B=T$, $|\Theta| = 1$ and $N_t = 1$ for all $t$.
-Suppose moreover that resources have deterministic perishing times, with $T_b = b$ for all $b$, and $\sigma(b) = T+1-b$. ($T_b = b$ implies that the process is offset-expiring.)
+Suppose moreover that resources have deterministic perishing times, with $T_b = b$ for all $b$, and $\sigma(b) = T+1-b$.
 Since the perishing and demand processes are deterministic, we let $\conf_1^P(\mu(X)) = 0$ for all $X$, and $\overline{N} = N$.
 For ease of notation, we omit the dependence of all quantities on $\theta$ in the remainder of the proof.
 The following lemma states that under this flipped ordering, any online algorithm is severely limited in its total allocation.

 \begin{lemma} Any feasible algorithm must have $\sum_t X_t^{alg} \leq 1$. \end{lemma} \begin{rproof} For any feasible algorithm, there must exist an available unit in period $T$.
-Since the only unit that has not perished by $t = T$ is $b = 1$, it must be that this unit is available in period $T$.
-Thus, we must have $\sum_t X_t^{alg} \leq 1$ (else, $b = 1$ will have been allocated before $T$). \end{rproof} \cref{lem:lower_bound_total_alloc} implies that any feasible stationary algorithm, which allocates a fixed amount $X_t^{alg} = X$ for all $t$, must have $X \leq \frac{1}{N}$.
-We use this fact to bound $\overline{\Delta}(X)$, for any feasible stationary allocation.
+Since the only unit that has not perished by $t = T$ is $b = T$, it must be that this unit is available in period $T$.
+Thus, we must have $\sum_t X_t^{alg} \leq 1$ (else, $b = T$ will have been allocated before $T$). \end{rproof}

+\cref{lem:lower_bound_total_alloc} implies that any feasible {static} algorithm, which allocates a fixed amount $X_t^{alg} = X$ for all $t$, must have $X \leq \frac{1}{N}$.
+We use this fact to bound $\overline{\Delta}(X)$, for any feasible {static} allocation.

 \begin{lemma} For any $0 < X \leq \frac{1}{N}$, $\overline{\Delta}(X) \geq T - 1$. \end{lemma} \begin{rproof} By definition:

 where the final inequality follows from the fact that $X \leq \frac1N = \frac1T$.
 Hence,